10 Things You Can Take from Planes—And 6 Things You Can’t

 Leftover food and drinks

 Commercially packaged food or drink items you’re offered during the flight are fair game to bring along as your journey continues, according to Shylar Bredewold, owner of Odyssean Travel.
 These items can come in handy if you end up having a connecting flight that is delayed.
 “Just note that hot or frozen items may not be practical, fruit and other unpackaged goods can fail your customs clearance—eat that apple before you get off the plane,” says Bredewold.
-Here are the airlines with the best and worst food.
+By the way, here’s what to know about bringing food on a plane.
+Also, get to know the history of airplane kitchens.

-No one will stop you from taking airsickness bags from a plane according to Deane. the reason why goes without saying.
-This is how flight attendants don’t get sick on flights.
+No one will stop you from taking airsickness bags from a plane, according to Deane.
+The reason why goes without saying!

-Just like it is with blankets, if you’re offered a pillow during your flight you need to leave it when you’re leaving.
+Just like with blankets, if you’re offered a pillow during your flight you need to leave it when you’re leaving.
 “It’s for in-flight comfort, not a freebie to take home,” says Deane.

 That you shouldn’t take life jackets should go without saying, and yet they are known to be taken, according to Webber.
 “It is a stunt that could land you with criminal charges,” says Webber.
 It’s best not to endanger anyone’s safety and leave life jackets where they belong.

 “Headphones are placed on your ear, not in your ear, therefore the airline can reuse them,” says Deane.
 Airlines usually change the foam around the earpiece for added hygiene.
-Fun fact — the two-socket plug airlines use for headphones are there to discourage you from taking them.
+Fun fact—the two-socket plug airlines use for headphones are there to discourage you from taking them.
 And don’t even think about taking the nicer headphones in business or first-class with you!
-Next, when getting comfortable on your flight, make sure you know the unspoken etiquette rules of reclining your airplane seat.